Carl Scarborough: Death and legacy

 Scarborough started the 1953 Indianapolis 500 on the seventh row.
 He qualified for the race with an average speed of 135.936 mph.
 During Scarborough's first pit stop, he felt sick from the heat and fumes at the race.
 After a fuel spill during the pit stop, a minor fire broke out involving the side of Scarborough's car.
 Scarborough climbed over the pit wall and collapsed onto a chair.
 Bob Scott replaced Scarborough on the track.
 Scott's own car had experienced mechanical difficulties early in the race.
 He finished the race for Scarborough in twelfth place.

 Scarborough was taken to the speedway's hospital, where he died.
 His temperature was recorded as 104 F on admission to the hospital.
 Physicians there unsuccessfully performed open-heart massage before Scarborough was pronounced dead.
 The temperature was 91 F in Indianapolis that day; nine drivers were treated for heat-related illness.
 Driver Pat Flaherty suffered minor injuries when he fainted and crashed into a wall later in the race.
 The track temperature reached 130 F.

 Scarborough was the second person to die at that year's event.
 Chet Miller died in a crash during a practice run before the official start of the race.

 At the time of his death, Scarborough lived in Clarkston, Michigan with his wife and three children.
 He had been racing in some capacity for 18 years.
-After Scarborough's death, Indy 500 officials instituted a new rule that cars would be inspected to ensure adequate ventilation before the following year's race.
+After his death, Indy 500 officials instituted a new rule that cars would be inspected to ensure adequate ventilation before the following year's race.
 Scarborough was elected to the Michigan Motor Sports Hall of Fame in 1985.